-All staff will undertake child protection training as per Ministry of Education procedures.
-The designated persons for child protection will undertake more intensive training in child protection.
+All staff will receive child protection training at the level appropriate to their role.
+The Designated Persons for Child Protection will undertake more intensive training in child protection.

-All staff will update their child protection training and discuss procedures at the beginning of the year teacher only days.
+All staff will update their child protection training every three years as a minimum.